 The front feet and rear rollers can be adjusted to level the cooker.

-To adjust the height of the rear of the cooker, use a 13 mm spanner or socket wrench to turn the adjusting nuts at the front bottom corners of the cooker.
+To adjust the height of the rear of the cooker use the levelling tool supplied to turn the adjusting nuts at the front bottom corners of the cooker.
 To set the front turn the feet bases to raise or lower.